discordjs/guide/CONTRIBUTING.md

 ![Codeblock line highlighting output](https://i.imgur.com/913nf9V.png)

 This is VuePress' [codeblock line highlighting](https://vuepress.vuejs.org/guide/markdown.html#line-highlighting-in-code-blocks) feature.
 It's encouraged to use and preferred over diff codeblocks.

+Do note the space between `js` and `{}`.
+This is necessary to not interfere with `eslint-plugin-markdown`, in which would ignore the codeblock.

 ### Images and links